-- The circular pin on the underside of the forearm piece allows for shoulder internal rotation. - The circular pin also allows external rotation of the shoulder.
-This can be limited with the optional Velcro-Clip accessory strap included and explained later. - The amount of elbow extension can be controlled with the elbow locking latch located on the connection joint.
-See step 6 for more details. - The movement availability in the connection joint supports modified ROM exercises as well as volitional movement trials in: shoulder internal/external rotation, elbow flexion/extension and distal arm circumduction.
+- The circular pin on the underside of the forearm piece allows for shoulder internal & external rotation. - The external rotation of the shoulder can be limited with the optional Velcro-Clip strap while the Button strap can promote external rotation.
+See page 24. - The amount of elbow extension can be limited with the elbow locking latch located on the connection joint.

+See step 6 for more details. - The movement available in the connection joint supports modified ROM exercises as well as volitional movement trials in: shoulder internal/external rotation, elbow flexion/extension and distal arm circumduction.